Common Misconceptions about Cholesterol

-Compelling evidence shows that the atherosclerotic process (buildup of plaque in arteries) begins in childhood and progresses slowly into adulthood.
+Evidence shows that the atherosclerotic process (buildup of plaque in arteries) begins in childhood and progresses slowly into adulthood.
 Later in life, this often leads to coronary heart disease, the leading cause of death in the United States.

 To reduce your child’s risk, it’s important to:

-- discourage cigarette smoking
+- Discourage cigarette smoking.

-- encourage regular aerobic exercise
+- Encourage regular aerobic exercise.

-- identify and treat high blood pressure
+- Identify and treat high blood pressure.

-- help your child maintain a healthy weight
+- Help your child maintain a healthy weight.

-- diagnose and treat diabetes
+- Diagnose and treat diabetes.

-- encourage a healthy diet
+- Encourage a healthy diet.

-Misconception: Thin people don’t have high cholesterol
+Misconception: Thin people don’t have high cholesterol.

 Overweight people are more likely to have high cholesterol, but thin people can be affected as well.
-A person with any body type can have high cholesterol.

 Have your cholesterol checked regularly regardless of your weight, physical activity and diet.